Euclideon/udSDKPython/src/samples/readme.md

 ### visualiser
-An example script using the udSDK API to visualise uds files
+An example script using the udSDK API to visualise uds files interactively.
+See the separate [readme](visualiser/README.md) for instructions on usage

 ### basic_convert.py
 This files demonstrates the interface for converting [standard filetypes](https://desk.euclideon.com/portal/en/kb/articles/how-to-supported-data-formats-for-conversion) to uds file format.
-Addition of metadata and setting of SRID values are also demonstrated.
+Addition of metadata and setting of geolocation are also demonstrated.

 ### basicRender.py
 Script generating a .png image of a uds file from a defined perspective.

 ### customConvert.py
 Script defining a custom file conversion.
-This demonstrates how to write uds files directly from data.
+This demonstrates how to write uds files directly from data, create new format conversions to UDS and write data from Python into a UDS.

 ### export_las.py
 This demonstrates the use of the udPointCloud interface to export to las format.
 The file gives examples of exporting a whole las,